daikichiba9511/dotfiles/README.md

 But, these code might have some bugs (e.g. install-python etc., Sorry), so be careful please...

-I always develop machine learing model , datascience code , etc with Neovim in wezterm on Ubuntu (local os and docker container).
+I usualy write code such as machine learing model , data science with Neovim in wezterm on Ubuntu (local os and docker container).

 I think your that your tasks are ok If being on Ubuntu(local/docker container), because I always write something like code or document in Neovim on Ubuntu.